-- Ask within 60 calendar days of the decision you are appealing.
+- Ask within 65 calendar days of the decision you are appealing.
 If you miss the deadline for a good reason, you may still appeal. - You, your doctor or prescriber, or your representative can call us to ask for a fast appeal. - ➤ Read this section to make sure you qualify for a fast decision!
-Read it also to find information about decision deadlines. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make you appeal.
-For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal. - You have the right to ask us for a copy of the information about your appeal.
-To ask for a copy, call Customer Care at 1-800-787-3311 (TTY: 711), Monday Friday, from 8 a.m.
-8 p.m.
+Read it also to find information about decision deadlines.

+illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.

+• You have the right to ask us for a copy of the information about your appeal.
+To ask for a copy, call Customer Care at 1-800-787-3311 (TTY: 711), Monday - Friday, from 8 a.m. - 8 p.m.
 Central time.
 The call is free.